-This paper makes three contributions to the literature on moral motivation.
+This chapter makes three contributions to the literature on moral motivation.

 First, I identify a kind of moral motivation whose significance has been overlooked because its possibility has been obscured: a motivation whose object is that the agent acts rightly, but that represents acting rightly under another description.
 This possibility has been obscured by a mistake in the way philosophers working on moral motivation have employed the de re/de dicto distinction.
 We use the phrase “motivation by rightness de re” to refer to motivations whose objects are right-making features.
 But the “de re” qualifier is supposed to indicate that, although our description of an agent’s attitude refers to the very same object as her attitude, nonetheless she may represent this object under another description (as in Frege puzzles).
 And the relationship between right-making features and rightness is “making”, not identity.
 So motivations whose objects are these features are not motivation by rightness de re, properly so-called; rather than a single entity with two names, we have two distinct entities that are metaphysically related.
 Correctly construed, the phrase “motivation by rightness de re” refers to motivations whose object is that the agent acts rightly, but that may represent moral rightness—not the right-making features, but rightness itself—under another description.

-Second, I argue that a familiar variety of moral deliberation cannot be fully explained by the hypothesis that deliberators just care about the particular morally significant things that they see are at stake in their circumstances.
+Second, I argue that a familiar variety of moral deliberation cannot be fully explained by the hypothesis that deliberators just care about the particular morally significant things that they see at stake in their circumstances.
 I focus on cases in which the agent can tell that multiple important things are at stake and that they call for different kinds of responses from her, such that anything she might do would promote each of them to some extent but nothing she can do would promote them all fully.
 In such a case, we could just choose randomly.
 But we do not usually do that.
 Instead, we try to assess the relative importance of the things at stake and to identify the normative relationships that they bear to one another, pausing periodically to ask ourselves whether there may be more things that matter at stake than those we have so far taken into account.
-I argue that we can only explain these episodes of deliberation if we take deliberators to have an overarching concern—one that goes beyond their concerns for the particular morally significant things at stake, and is about striking the right balance between everything at stake that matters.
+I argue that we can only explain these episodes of deliberation if we take deliberators to have an overarching concern—one that goes beyond their concerns for the particular morally significant things at stake, and that is about striking the right balance between everything at stake that matters.

 Third, I pose a trilemma for critics of motivation by rightness de dicto, assuming that many quotidian and innocuous motivations count as motivation by rightness de re (correctly construed).
 Philosophers who criticize motivation by rightness de dicto should clarify what it is to which they object: their target could be the object of this motivation, its content, or something else about it.
 The latter kind of criticism is not specific to motivation by rightness de dicto and is thus beside the point.
 Meanwhile, criticisms of any motivation whose object is that the agent acts rightly face death by counterexample if it turns out that myriad innocuous motivations count as motivation by rightness de re.
 And criticisms that target the content of motivation by rightness de dicto face an explanatory challenge: if there is nothing wrong with being motivated to act rightly under another description, then why would there be something wrong with being motivated to act rightly under this very description?